jonnypuma/repository.skippyrepo/README.md

 - 📊 Progress Bar Display toggle: Progress bar which fills up until end of segment.
 On/off toggle available under settings.
 - 🖼️ Skip Dialog Placement: Choose dialog layout position (Center, Top, Bottom, Side)
 - ⏪ Rewind detection logic: Resets skip prompts only on significant rewinds — with a user-defined threshold.
 - 📺 Toast segment file not-found notification filtering: Notifies when no segments were found for the current video.
-Toggle on/off for movies or TV episodes, or always on (Always Show Toast override).
+Toggle on/off for movies or TV episodes.
 Supports per-playback cooldown (default: 6 seconds)
 - 🧹 Debug logging: Verbose logs for each segment processed and decision made.
 Toggle on/off.

 ---